unocps/unocps.github.io/_pages/about.md

 News
 =====
+As a guest editor for the Journal of Electronics (ISSN 2079-9292), I am pleased to invite you to submit your work to our special issue, "Artificial Intelligence for Cyber-Physical Systems," which is part of the "Computer Science & Engineering" section.
+You can find more details and submit your manuscript here: [Special Issue on Artificial Intelligence for Cyber-Physical Systems](https://www.mdpi.com/journal/electronics/special_issues/U3CYUBA9J8).
+The deadline for submissions is 15 February 2025.

 I am a guest editor for Journal of a special issue of Electronics (ISSN 2079-9292).
 This special issue belongs to the section "Systems & Control Engineering".
 Please consider submitting your work to our [Special Issue on Recent Advances in Industrial Robots](https://www.mdpi.com/journal/electronics/special_issues/robot_industrial).
 Submission Deadline: April 30, 2023.

 I am a guest editor for Journal of Computer and Communications (JCC) Submssion: Please consider submitting your work to our [Special Issue on Artificial Intelligence and Cyber-Physical Systems](https://www.scirp.org/journal/htmlofspecialissue.aspx?id=7314&journalid=2431).
 Submission Deadline: March 15, 2021.